stackblitz/docs/docs/guides/user-guide/general-faqs.md

 # General FAQs

-### How do I create code snippets?

-Click on the Settings icon in the activity bar to the left of your screen.
-The Settings sidebar will pop open and you will see User snippets and Workspace snippets.
-User snippets are available for any of your projects.
-Workspace snippets are only available in the current project you create them in.

 Here's a [handy video](https://twitter.com/sulco/status/1275039159611203585) featured on Twitter that shows you how to create and use code snippets in StackBlitz.

 ### Can I use Postman or something similar for testing?

 [Postman](https://www.postman.com/automated-testing/) and similar tools will not work since the server is unreachable outside of the browser.
 As an alternative, you could run a node program that makes requests for testing.

 ### What are the deploy options available on StackBlitz?

 The three pathways we current support are: